Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks

 \subsection{Basic Idea and Assumptions}

-In the mentioned Prefetch+Prefetch covert channel attack, the sender is sending the signal by ``accessing/not accessing the shared data''.
-Thus, this attack can be directly applied as a side channel attack to leak a victim's \textit{access pattern} on the shared data by letting the victim to be the sender, and the attacker to be the receiver.
-This leakage (on the victim's access pattern) is same with the leakage in many previous cache attacks~\cite{ff, fr, pp, l1prime, template}.
-However, Prefetch+Load cannot be directly employed as a side channel attack because in this attack the sender is transmitting the signal by prefetching/not prefetching the shared data, i.e. all we can leak as a side channel attack is the victim's (sender's) prefetching pattern on the shared data, which is very limited.
-To achieve a more general attack scenario, we slightly modify this attack and build a new side channel attack named \textit{Prefetch+\textbf{Re}load} where the attacker (receiver) prefetches the shared data to pre-set the coherence state, and then wait for the victim (sender) to access this data.
-Later the attacker (receiver) reload the data (using a different thread on a different core, explained later) and uses the timing information to learn the data's current coherence state and whether the victim (sender) loaded this data and thus changed the coherence state.
+In the Prefetch+Prefetch covert channel attack, the sender is sending the signal by ``accessing (or not) the shared data''.
+Thus, this attack can be directly applied as a side channel attack to leak a victim's \textit{access pattern} on the shared data: the victim is the sender, and the attacker is the receiver.
+This leakage (the victim's access pattern) is same as the one in previous cache attacks (e.g.,~\cite{ff, fr, coherence_attack, template}).

+However, Prefetch+Load cannot be directly used as a side channel, because the sender is transmitting the signal by ``prefetching (or not) the shared data''.
+In other words, the attacker (receiver) can only detect the victim's (sender's) prefetch patterns on the shared data.
+Since software prefetch is not as common as memory accesses in real-world applications, the attack opportunities are limited.
+However, we can modify the attack slightly to make it work more generally.

+We term the new attack \textit{Prefetch+\textbf{Re}load}.
+The attacker prefetches the shared data to pre-set the coherence state, and then waits for the victim to possibly access this data.
+Later the attacker reloads the data (using a different thread on a different core, explained later) and uses the timing information to learn the current coherence state of the data, which leaks whether the victim has loaded this data (thus changing the coherence state).